andrewliao11/VAE-tensorflow/README.md

 tensorboard --logdir .
 ```

-note: click to images on the top, you can see the visualization of the images
+note: click to images on the top, you can see the visualization of the reconstructed images

 ### latent space